McPcholkin/aurora_wallpapers_installer/README.md

 # Aurora Wallpapers installer for magisk

-This module NOT containing Aurora Wallpapers APK, you can find it by yoursellf and put inside /system/priv-app/com.aurora.wallpapers/ directory.
+This module NOT containing A[Aurora Wallpapers](https://gitlab.com/AuroraOSS/AuroraWallpapers) APK, you can find it by yoursellf and put inside /system/priv-app/com.aurora.wallpapers/ directory.

 ## How to make magisk module:
 - Clone repo (or download as zip)